\"Writing.Com

 Ask & Answer

-For my first ever Fantasy Newsletter "Magic, I got the following replies:
+For my first ever Fantasy Newsletter "MagicOpen in new Window., I got the following replies:

-Dawn Embers wrote: Magic is fun to add to a story but I prefer it to have limitations and consequences.
+Dawn Embers Author Icon wrote: Magic is fun to add to a story but I prefer it to have limitations and consequences.
 Unless it's so withing everything that it becomes mundane, it could become too easy if there wasn't something to counter that fact.
 Wearing down, losing strength, risk of backfire and such all help keep it useful but not have it solve things in a too easy manner.

 Thank you for commenting on my first ever fantasy NL! *Delight* Yes, limitations are needed.
 Otherwise, there would be no balance and at some point, the magic would just take over, which would be boring.